 Free information, books, wristbands and more for patients and caregivers.Get Yours Today

-There are several treatment options that doctors use to manage pleural effusion.
-Some aim to remove the fluid to alleviate symptoms, while others prevent future accumulations or treat the cause of the fluid buildup.
+Although pleural effusion causes painful and uncomfortable symptoms, there are several treatment options doctors use to manage the condition.
+Some aim to remove the fluid to alleviate symptoms (palliative), while others prevent future accumulations or treat the cause of the fluid buildup.

 Most patients with asbestos-related pleural effusions receive a thoracentesis, which removes fluid to make breathing easier and relieve pressure on the lungs.
 The procedure is basically the same as the diagnostic thoracentesis doctors use to help make a diagnosis, but as a palliative treatment it aims to completely drain the fluid rather than take a small sample for testing.